perithompson/blog/content/blog/creating-multiarch-containers.md

 chmod +x build/linux/amd64/sonobuoy
 ```

-With this in place we can now start by editing our Dockerfiles ready.
-For linux I am going to create images for amd64 and arm64, for windows I am going to create an image for every version from 1809 to 20H2.
-The Dockerfiles here are pretty simplistic examples but they serve the purpose for understanding the process and the only changes I am making are adding some build arguments to help with my loops.
+With this in place we can now start editing our Dockerfiles ready.
+For linux I am going to create images for amd64 and arm64, while for windows I am going to create an image for each version from 1809 to 20H2.

+The Dockerfiles here are pretty simplistic examples but they serve the purpose for understanding the process and the only changes I am making are adding some build arguments to help me with reuse.

 Dockerfile
 ```